 As the date of your colonoscopy appointment draws near, the dietary regimen will become stricter.
 Your diet two days before your colonoscopy is more flexible than your diet a day before.
 However, it should also be structured to ease your transition to the clear liquid diet that commences the day of your colon exam.

-Starting from the day before reporting to the examination room, you must be on an exclusively fluid diet.
+1 DAY BEFORE: Starting from the day before reporting to the examination room, you must be on an exclusively fluid diet.
+From the time you start breakfast the day prior to your colonoscopy, up until your procedure, you will be required to consume only a clear liquid diet.
 All solid foods must be stopped, and your diet will consist of meals like chicken broth, transparent sports drinks, and clear gelatin.
-Therefore, as you approach the end of the second day before your procedure, it is helpful to start transitioning from the low-fiber meals to the clear liquid diet.
+Therefore, as you approach the end of the second day before your procedure, it is helpful to start transitioning from low-fiber meals to clear liquid diet meals.

 A hearty but appropriate breakfast in the morning may look like any of these: